-- $\Rightarrow$ Please see Chapter 4 for details on medical benefits, including what services are not covered. - ⇒ In the Summary of Medical Benefits chart, some items are marked with the phrase "Preauthorization rules may apply".
+- ⇒ Please see Chapter 4 for details on medical benefits, including what services are not covered. - In the Summary of Medical Benefits chart, some items are marked with the phrase "Preauthorization rules may apply".
 This means that, in some instances, a member will need preauthorization before receiving these services.
 Preauthorization may be dependent upon other criteria like diagnosis, setting, member age etc. - Please call member services for more details regarding a particular service. - You may also refer to Chapter 3, Section 1, for more information on preauthorizations.

-CHAPTER 1 SUMMARY OF MEDICAL AND PRESCRIPTION DRUG BENEFITS WHAT ARE MY BENEFITS?
+WHAT ARE MY BENEFITS?
 SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 WHAT IS MY CO- PAYMENT?
 IS PREAUTHORIZATION REQUIRED?
 IS THERE A BENEFIT LIMIT?
 WHERE CAN I FIND MORE DETAILS?
-EMERGENCY AND UR GENT CARE SERVICES T I No preauthorization required for emergency transportation.
-Ambulance Services and Emergency Transportation Yes- with \$50 maximum per trip 15 % with \$50 maximum per trip Not Applicable Non-emergency ambulance transportation for medically necessary care is covered when the member's medical condition prevents safe transportation by any other means.
+EMERGENCY AND URG GENT CARE SERVICES 1 I T T No preauthorization required for emergency transportation.
+Ambulance Services and Emergency Transportation Yes- with \$50 maximum per trip 15% with \$50 maximum per trip Not Applicable Non-emergency ambulance transportation for medically necessary care is covered when the member's medical condition prevents safe transportation by any other means.
 Requires preauthorization.
 Chapter 4 Section 1.1 Treatment in an Emergency Room (ER) Yes 15% Not Applicable No Chapter 4 Section 1.1 Urgent Care Treatment in Urgent Care Centers, Facilities, or Providers Office Yes 15% Not Applicable No Chapter 4 Section 1.1 Dental Emergency Yes 15% Not Applicable No Chapter 4 Section 1.1

-CHAPTER 1 SUMMARY OF MEDICAL AND PRESCRIPTION DRUG BENEFITS WHAT ARE MY BENEFITS?
+WHAT ARE MY BENEFITS?
 SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 WHAT IS MY CO- PAYMENT?
 IS PREAUTHORIZATION REQUIRED?
 IS THERE A BENEFIT LIMIT?
 WHERE CAN I FIND MORE DETAILS?
 OUTPATIENT CARE AN D AMBULATORY PATIENT S ERVICES Acupuncture Yes 15% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
-Chapter 4 Section 1.2 Allergy Testing Yes 15% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Blood and Blood Services Yes 15% Not Applicable No Chapter 4 Section 1.2 Chemotherapy Yes 15% Not Applicable Preauthorization rules may apply, please review Neighborhood's Exchange formulary and Clinical Medical Policies Chapter 4 Section 1.2 Chiropractic Care Yes 15% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
+Chapter 4 Section 1.2 Allergy Testing Yes 15% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Blood and Blood Services Yes 15% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Chemotherapy Yes 15% Not Applicable Preauthorization rules may apply, please review Neighborhood's Exchange formulary and Clinical Medical Policies Chapter 4 Section 1.2 Chiropractic Care Yes 15% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
 Chapter 4 Section 1.2 Clinical Trials Yes 15% Not Applicable Yes Medications and services covered by the trial sponsor are not also covered by the plan.
 Chapter 4 Section 1.2